sujithkanna/android-assessment/README.md

 https://beta.developer.spotify.com/documentation/web-api/reference/artists/

 ## Submission
-Please make a PR to this repo with which we can easily build locally and test out ourselves.
+Please provide a zip of the source code with which we can easily build locally and test out ourselves.

 ## General notes
 - Write the solution in Kotlin.